 The language of the courses depends largely on the focus and the university.
 Some offer bilingual programmes while others are in English.
 At the ETH in Zurich, some are first in German and later, in the second year, in English.
 Since Bachelor's programmes are in the official language of the region, courses are held in German, Italian or French, depending on the canton.

-The cost of a degree programme ranges from CHF 400 to 6500 per semester but varies greatly from canton to canton.
+The cost of a degree programme ranges from CHF 400 to 6'500 per semester but varies greatly from canton to canton.
 In addition to study costs, students must also pay for course materials.
-For students who no longer live with their parents, there are of course other costs such as rent, food and free time.
-An individual budget plan helps you to plan your finances well.
-You can find general information on this at budgetberatung.ch.
+For students who no longer live with their parents, there are of course other costs such as rent, insurance, food and leisures.
 You can also enquire about tuition fees at the respective university or get an overview at https://www.swissuniversities.ch/service/studieren-in-der-schweiz/studiengebuehren.

 Before you start studying, you need to think about a few things.
 This of course includes finances.
 You have the following options for financing your degree: